Written by

 Change the slow USB port to fit the fast USB drive

 The transferring and reading speeds are determined by the USB port.
-When you insert a fast USB drive into the slow port, the speed is going to down apparently.
+When you insert a fast USB drive into the slow port, the speed goes down for sure.

 For example, if you plug a USB 3.0 drive into a USB 2.0 port, the maximum transferring speed is limited to 480Mbps, which is 10 times slower than inserting it into a USB 3.0 port.

-Therefore, dealing with the USB port works slowly when transferring files, trying a fast USB port is indispensable.
+Therefore, dealing with the USB port works slowly when transferring files, trying a fast USB port is the first thing.

 Disable the Spotlight Search for the USB drive

-However, this feature may lead to the USB port's slow connection.
-In this scenario, you can stop the Spotlight Search function on the external drive.
+However, this feature may lead to the USB port's slow connection, especially when you get a bulk of files to index.
+In this scenario, you can stop the Spotlight Search index function on the external drive.

 Here is how to stop the Spotlight Search function to improve the USB port read speed:

-3. Choose the Privacy tab and hit + button.
+- Choose the Privacy tab and hit the + button.

-4. Add the external drive that need not search.
+- Add the external drive that need not be searched.

 Since the Spotlight stops the feature on the external drive, you can check if the USB works slow still.
 If it does, try the following additional approaches.